openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 1: Motion Sensitivity

 Motion Sensitivity
-This parameter sets the sensitivity of the Motion Detector.
-It is a unitless parameter ranging in values from 8 up to 255, with 8 being the highest sensitivity level and 255 being the lowest.After physical installation, make sure the farthest part of the coverage area is still visible to the Motion Detector by adjusting this parameter
+<p&gtThis parameter sets the sensitivity of the Motion Detector.
+It is a unitless parameter ranging in values from 8 up to 255, with 8 being the highest sensitivity level and 255 being the lowest.After physical installation, make sure the farthest part of the coverage area is still visible to the Motion Detector by adjusting this parameter</p&gt
 Values in the range 8 to 255 may be set.

 The manufacturer defined default value is ```12```.